nflverse/nflverse-players/.github/CONTRIBUTING.md

 ### Pull request (PR) process

-*NOTE: The follwing bullets describe the workflow in R, but you can also do all of this directly from the browser on the GitHub website*
+*NOTE: The following bullets describe the workflow in R, but you can also do all of this directly from the browser on the GitHub website*

 - Fork the package and clone onto your computer.
 If you haven't done this before,